Cornelius Ingram

-Cornelius Ingram (born June 10, 1985) is a former American football tight end.
-He played college football and college basketball for the University of Florida.
-He was drafted by the Philadelphia Eagles in the fifth round of the 2009 NFL Draft and spent three seasons with the team, appearing in no regular season games and spending much of his tenure on the team's practice squad.
+Cornelius Ingram (born June 10, 1985) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football and college basketball for the Florida Gators.
+He was selected by the Philadelphia Eagles in the fifth round of the 2009 NFL draft and spent three seasons with the team, appearing in no regular season games and spending much of his tenure on the team's practice squad.
 He spent time on the Detroit Lions' practice squad in 2011 after he was waived by the Eagles during final roster cuts before the start of the season.

 College career

 Ingram accepted an athletic scholarship to attend the University of Florida, where he played for coach Ron Zook and coach Urban Meyer's Florida Gators football teams from 2004 to 2007.
 He practiced at quarterback on the scout team for the Gators but did not see any game action.
 He was the scout team "Player of the Week" vs. Arkansas.
 He joined coach Billy Donovan's Florida Gators basketball team October 15 for practice and played in 19 games as a true freshman on that squad as a shooting guard.

 As a football redshirt freshman in 2005, Ingram played in two games in the season that saw him move from quarterback to tight end.
 He saw action at quarterback in the victory over Louisiana Tech, directing one offensive drive in the fourth quarter.
 He appeared in several offensive plays at wide receiver throughout the 2006 Outback Bowl against the Iowa Hawkeyes.
 The Gators won 31–24.
 As a sophomore in 2006, he played a role in the Florida Gators' 2006 BCS National Championship.
 He finished the year with 30 receptions for 380 yards.

 Following his 2007 junior season, Ingram was recognized as a second-team All-SEC selection by the Associated Press and conference coaches.
 He was also a candidate for the John Mackey Award presented to the nation's best tight end.
 On August 6, 2008, Ingram seriously injured knee ligaments during fall practice.
 As a result, he missed his entire senior season.